bevyengine/bevy_github_ci_template/README.md

 ### Publish on Itch.io

-To publish releases to itch.io, follow this release flow:
+To publish to itch.io, follow this release flow:

 1. Create an API key at <https://itch.io/user/settings/api-keys>
 2. In your GitHub repository, go to the "Settings" tab, click on "Secrets" under the "Actions" section in the sidebar, and add a repository secret named `BUTLER_CREDENTIALS`, with the API key as its value.